Kayliec23/Kayliec23.github.io/project.md

 ***

 ## Introduction

-Here is a summary description of the topic.
-Here is the problem.
-This is why the problem is important.

-There is some dataset that we can use to help solve this problem.
-This allows a machine learning approach.
-This is how I will solve the problem using supervised/unsupervised/reinforcement/etc. machine learning.

-We did this to solve the problem.
-We concluded that...
+In this study we will use the Palmer penguin dataset from the UCI Machine Learning Repository to evaluate and compare logistic regression model with Multi-Layer Perceptron (MLP) Classifier Neural Network.
+The purpose of this study is to compare the performance of the two models for binary classification as well as multi-classification.
+To do this we will examine three sets of outcomes: penguin species, geographical location of the penguins, and penguin sex.
+The first two outcomes can be classified into three classes, whereas the last into two.

+We concluded that overall the MLP Classifier NN performs better than the classical logitsic regression model, however, both show the best results for the "species" class.

 ## Data

 The data for this study was collected from penguins nesting on three islands within the Palmer Archipelago (Biscoe, Torgersen and Dream), near Anvers Island, Antarctica.
-The data was collected during three austral summers between 2007-2010, which is the penguins nesting time.
-Additionally, the data was collected from three penguin species: Adelie, Chinstrap and Gentoo.
-Fig.1 shows a pie chart of the distrubtion of these species.
+The data was collected during three austral summers between 2007-2010, during the penguins nesting time.
+This field work collected data from three penguin species: the Adelie, Chinstrap and Gentoo.

 ![](assets/IMG/pie.png){: width="50" }